XLSForm/xlsform.github.io/_sections/home-english.md

   </item>
 </root>
 ```
+A GeoJSON requires each feature, or point, to have an id and title property, or an attribute of the point.
+The GeoJSON must be defined by a single top-level FeatureCollection, and it currently only works for point geometry, as noted in detail on the [ODK documentation site](https://docs.getodk.org/form-datasets/#selects-from-geojson).

-Both CSV and XML files may have additional columns and XML nodes as long as the above-mentioned basic requirements are met.
+CSV, XML, and GeoJSON files may have additional columns, XML nodes, or features and custom properties as long as the above-mentioned basic requirements are met.

-If the CSV or XML files use different names for the choice `name` and `label`, add a column to the survey sheet named `parameters`, and specify the custom names with the `value` and `label` parameters.
+If the CSV, XML, or GeoJSON files use different names for the choice `name` and `label`, add a column to the survey sheet named `parameters`, and specify the custom names with the `value` and `label` parameters.
 See usage examples below:

 | type                                    | name | label                             | parameters      |
 | --------------------------------------- | ---- | --------------------------------- | --------------- |